-- 1) Am I willing to make mistakes and ask questions in order to learn? - 2) When I solve a problem, do I understand the "why" behind each step? - 3) Is there more than one way to solve the problem, and if so, how do I decide which strategy to use? - 4) How can I show or explain my work in a way that others can understand? - 5) Is my answer reasonable?
+- 1. Am I willing to make mistakes and ask questions in order to learn? - 2.
+When I solve a problem, do I understand the "why" behind each step? - 3.
+Is there more than one way to solve the problem, and if so, how do I decide which strategy to use? - 4.
+How can I show or explain my work in a way that others can understand? - 5.
+Is my answer reasonable?
 Is there a way to know if I'm right?

 These questions are posted in each math classroom and are designed to encourage students to be active thinkers rather than passive recipients.
-To assist students in making connections between algebraic and graphical solutions, we use both handheld TI-84 graphing calculators and the online graphing calculator at desmos.com.